dd9jn/rfc4880bis/crypto-refresh.md

 100 to 110 | Private/Experimental S2K | As appropriate

 These are described in the subsections below.
+If the "Generate?" column is not "Y", the S2K entry is used only for reading in backwards compatibility mode and should not be used to generate new output.

 #### Simple S2K {#s2k-simple}